csc301-fall2014/Proj-Morning-Team4-repo/phase2/Process.md

  - Team members shared tips on using the Django framework and best coding practises were discussed

 ### <b>Sprint 1: Meeting 3 (Reflecting on Sprint 1 progress)</b> - October 28 in BA2270
- - The team discussed future development roadblocks that had come up and brainstormed solutions (ie;how to handle regestration appropriately)
+ - The team discussed future development roadblocks that had come up and brainstormed solutions (ie;how to handle registration appropriately)
  - The team was able to reach 100% of the development goals set out in the second meeting

 ### <b>Sprint 2: Meeting 1</b> - October 30 Video Conference
- - The team set deadlines goals for when they expected completion of diffrent tasks relating to their apps of focus
+ - The team set deadlines goals for when they expected completion of different tasks relating to their apps of focus
-  - For instance, the team decided to finnalize the front and back end by the Nov 4 meeting.
+  - For instance, the team decided to finalize the front and back end by the Nov 4 meeting.

 #### Sprint 2: Daily Meeting 1  - October 31 via Facebook
-  - Front end teammates co-ordinated template designs and sylistic choices
+  - Front end teammates co-ordinated template designs and stylistic choices
   - Back end teammates consulted the group to approve schema changes to the User class

-#### Sprint 2: Daily Meeting 1  - November 2 via Facebook
+#### Sprint 2: Daily Meeting 2  - November 2 via Facebook
-  - Teammates debated best security and encapulation practises to ensure a safe system.
+  - Teammates debated best security and encapsulation practises to ensure a safe system.

 ### <b>Sprint 2: Meeting 2</b> - November 4 in CSSU office
  - Everyone's work was consolidated, as we planned how to combine front end development with backend